hguzha/FHIR/docs/_1.1/02-installing/01-prereqs.md

 * The Operator has limited support for IBM FHIR Server configuration.

-*Schema upgrades require downtime:* The IBM FHIR Server requires downtime to complete upgrades of the IBM FHIR Server's relational data.
-During the upgrade Values tables are refreshed, updated and optimized for the workloads that the FHIR specification supports.
+*Schema upgrades require downtime:* *The IBM FHIR Server requires downtime to complete upgrades of the IBM FHIR Server's relational data.
+During the upgrade, tables are refreshed, updated and optimized for the workloads that the FHIR specification supports.*